Want to start a blog without spending a lot of money?

 Similar to Squarespace, Wix offers hosting and a drag-and-drop website builder.
 The free plan gives you access to basic features and a subdomain (e.g. danielafrendo.wixsite.com/myawesomeblog).
 When you upgrade to a premium account, you get a custom domain name, extra storage, and many other amazing features.
 The Wix app store contains a variety of plugins by third parties – the free ones come with limited features and you’ll need to pay for full access.

 I had a Wix site for 5 years and saw the blog app go through several changes.
-The Wix blog is quite basic and not very customisable, and based on my experience, Wix is slow to update its blog and introduce new features.
+The Wix blog is quite basic and not very customisable.
+Based on my experience, Wix is slow to update its blog and introduce new features.
 After 5 years with Wix, I transferred my blog to WordPress.org.

-You can find out how I moved my Wix blog to WordPress (without losing my sanity) in this guide.
+You can find out how I moved my Wix blog to WordPress in this guide.

 WordPress is a free blogging software.
 You can create a blog for free on WordPress.com, using a subdomain (e.g. myawesomeblog.wordpress.com).
 Once you use up your free storage allowance (3GB), you will have to upgrade to a paid hosting plan, which gives you more storage space, a custom domain name, access to plugins and more customisation options.